The Logos: The Meletic Testament (Chapter 28 The Beginning Of Life)

 103. Matter did not arise as a contradiction to emanation, but as its most intimate expression—dense with meaning, heavy with intention.

-104. The cosmos is not a cold machine governed by blind laws, but a living tapestry woven from the breath of To Ena.
+104. The cosmos is not a place governed by blind laws, but a living tapestry woven from the breath of To Ena.

-105. To Ena did not create the world as an external act of a god—it became the world, pouring itself into every atom and orbit formed.
+105. To Ena did not create the world as an external act of a god—it shaped the world, pouring itself into every atom and orbit formed through its emanations.

 106. It did not speak existence into being with command, but exhaled its essence gently into the contours of space and time through its emanations.